heistp/l4s-tests/README.md

 As an example, *Figure 16* below shows the plot for a 20Mbps bottleneck with a 32 packet window.
-We can see that throughput for CUBIC is much lower than what would be expected under these conditions, due to packets dropped by anti-replay.
+We can see that throughput for CUBIC is much lower than what would be expected under these conditions, due to its packets being dropped by anti-replay.

 ![L4S: ipsec tunnel (32 packet replay window)](http://sce.dnsmgr.net/results/l4s-2020-11-11T120000-final/l4s-s9-tunnel-reordering/l4s-s9-tunnel-reordering-ns-ipsec-replay-win-32-dualpi2-20Mbit-20ms_tcp_delivery_with_rtt.svg)
 *Figure 16*